 -

-Open the menu and navigate to Channels & Inputs > Antenna Channels > Find Channels.
+Open the menu and go to Channels & Inputs > Antenna Channels > Find Channels.
 Select Auto, then Start to begin scanning.

 On older Vizio TVs (pre-2024), the menu path is Channels > Channel Scan instead of Channels & Inputs > Antenna Channels > Find Channels.
 Check your TV's year to use the right path.